samualon/digital-garden/content/School/Intrapreneurship/Assembling an ideation team.md

 2. Brainstorming and selecting new ideas
 3. Implementing solutions
 ## Characterizing the problem
-The team starts of with characterizing the product or service to gain a good understanding of it.
+The team starts off with characterizing the product or service to gain a good understanding of it.
 They pay attention to four pivotal aspects:
 1. Performance
 2. Harm / durability
 3. Convenience